human2402/covid75/README.md

 ## Covid75

-i an app about situation in Transbaykalian state.
+is an app about situation in Transbaykalian state.

 The web app is bootstrapted using React.js